ManuelaB/Monads/basics.md

 "Andreas" = User <------ Option["Andreas"] <------ Future[Option["Andreas"]]
 ```

-This code snippet doesn't work in real live so you want something like a method who works on Future[Option[X]].
+This code example doesn't work in real live so you want something like a method which works on Future[Option[X]].
+For this case you need a wrapper class.

+###Wrapper class

 Let's go back to Functors and Monads.
 If you have two Functors A and B and you know how to map over A[X] and B[X] you also know how to map over A[B[X]].
 This is not possible for Monads.
 Knowing how to flatMap over A[X] and over B[X] doesn't grant you to flatMap over A[B[X]].